programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 The colours are set in the parameters list (more correctly called an 'array' in JavaScript).
 We want to colour the jars by how they were made.
 Some communities used coils, while others used moulding and the 'paddle and anvil' method.
 The spheres we are creating now will form part of the key that lets the viewer know how the pots were made.
 By having them in a parameter list/array, we can just change the respective hex code and the key and pots will all change.
 Start with the proposed values and alter them later if you want.

 For each sphere we also set its position in x, y, z order.
 We use the variables 'sphereposx' and 'sphereposz' for the x and z positions and vary the y position, so the spheres end up in a vertical line.
-We declare variables for the panel vertical placement (relative to the panel centre), the panel size and the sphere x and z positions.
+We declare variables for the panel vertical placement (relative to the panel centre), and the sphere x and z positions.
 We can use ```let``` or ```const``` to declare variables, the difference is that variables declared with ```const``` can not be changed later in the code, and must have a value when declared.
 Many of these variables could be declared within the init function but having them all together at the start of the code makes them easier to find and change.

 First we declare the variables, **after:**